June 7, 2019

 One of the most impactful technologies for the administrative side of operations is artificial Intelligence and robotic process automation, which are estimated to save healthcare $18B by 2026.¹ The technologies are widely used in other industries, as well – robotic accounting, for instance, is an increasingly popular solution used in finance and accounting operations to streamline operational efficiency, reducing data transcribing tasks by 80% in accounts payable, financial close, tax accounting and more.²

-With healthcare’s frustrating lack of interoperability, employees have taken on the job of the router – or data processor – shifting the hours spent by humans from being in front of patients to being in front of computer screens, logged in to disparate EMRs and EHRs, shepherding patient data into the right fields – and the consequences come in the form of burnt-out employees, skyrocketing administrative costs, and less human-to-human experiences decreasing the quality of care.
+With healthcare’s frustrating lack of interoperability, employees have taken on the job of the router – or data processor – shifting the hours spent by humans from being in front of patients to be in front of computer screens, logged in to disparate EMRs and EHRs, shepherding patient data into the right fields – and the consequences come in the form of burnt-out employees, skyrocketing administrative costs, and less human-to-human experiences decreasing the quality of care.

 Operational AI provides improve the speed, cost, capacity, quality, and consistency of care today.
 It works alongside human employees to handle the large amounts of data and repetitive tasks that are bogging down the healthcare system, reducing errors, speeding up processing time, and increasing operational efficiency.
-This not only reduces costs, but also allows employees to get back to higher-level, more meaningful work.
+This not only reduces costs but also allows employees to get back to higher-level, more meaningful work.
 Work that drove many to choose a career in healthcare in the first place.

 Here at Olive, we believe that an AI workforce is the disrupter that healthcare has been waiting for.
 Olive uses her healthcare-specific skills to address common bottlenecks when it comes to time-consuming, error-prone workflows that result in process inefficiencies and costly denials.
 And she does it with unrivaled security measures built specifically for healthcare, working seamlessly with your existing processes, technology, and current systems you already have in place.
 The best part?
 Olive works 24/7, doesn’t get fatigued, never resigns and is less error-prone than a human, so healthcare organizations can refocus their employees to more meaningful work.